HardisonCo/.github/international/vatican-city/va-health/hms-esr/index.md

 ## Integration Points

-This document outlines how HMS-ESR is integrated with va_Health systems in Vatican City.
+This document outlines how HMS-ESR is integrated with va-health systems in Vatican City.